convexset/jsonToD3/readme.md

 - Allows hiding of data series if things are too cluttered (mouse over the legend to find out more)
 - Allows from LaTeX markup in the title, axis labels, legend labels and tool tips via barely passable integration with MathJax
 - Setting "inheritance" from the chart to component data series (see below)
-- Seems to work reasonably well in Chrome, FireFox and Safari (for everything else, there's MasterCard+)
+- Seems to work reasonably well in Chrome, FireFox and Safari (for everything else, there's MasterCard)
 - When chart load fails, replace with a captioned (ERR-TEXT) and styled (ERR-IMG-STYLE) image (ERR-IMG-SRC) in a styled (ERR-STYLE) DIV.